 For autorouting to function, the

 GPS must be relatively near a "routing road" on the map.

-For our MI ORV maps, this includes the ORV system, county roads,
+For our GL ORV maps, this includes the ORV system, county roads,

 national forest roads, highways and expressways.
 It does not include